 Federal Hill is on the south side of the Inner Harbor.
-At its base along Key Highway, you'll find the American Visionary Art Museum and, just past that, the Baltimore Museum of Industry.
-The Federal Hill neighborhood is densely packed with unique shops, bars, and restaurants.
-The main intersection is Charles Street and Cross Street, where you'll find the newly renovated Cross Street Market.
+Along Key Highway, you'll find the American Visionary Art Museum and, just past that, the Baltimore Museum of Industry.
+The Federal Hill neighborhood is densely

 - Originally opened in 1846, Cross Street Market has dozens of stalls from local restauranteurs-come hungry - Federal Hill Main Street hosts year-round events.
-Visit FedHill.org to plan your visit - AVAM has been named one of the best contemporary art museums in the world - Nightlife here is solid, including Crossbar, Magerk's, Bookmakers Cocktail Club, and live music at The 8x10 the James Beard-nominated team of Foreman Wolf.
+Visit FedHill.org to plan your visit - AVAM has been named one of the best contemporary art museums in the world - Nightlife here is solid, including Crossbar, Magerk's, No Way Rose, and live music at The 8x10 the James Beard-nominated team of Foreman Wolf.
 Don't miss the seafood at Loch Bar or the amazing view from Bygone, both of which are located in the Four Seasons Hotel.

-HARBOR POINT
+HARBOR EAST